 Should You Get Another Pomeranian Dog?

 In most cases, when a Pomeranian has another dog for company, this eliminates separation anxiety.
-However, it’s possible that both dogs won’t cope, or they may have an adjustment period while they’re not getting along enough to offer companionship and comfort.
+However, it’s possible that both dogs won’t cope, or they may have an adjustment period while not getting along enough to offer companionship and comfort.

 Final Thoughts on Dealing With Pomeranian Separation Anxiety

 Dog owners can also create a “safe place” for your Pomeranian dog to go when feeling anxious or scared.
-Finally, ensure you provide plenty of exercise and stimulation throughout the day, so your dog doesn’t get bored or restless when left alone.
+Finally, ensure you provide plenty of exercise and stimulation throughout the day so your dog doesn’t get bored or restless when left alone.

 Has your Pom ever suffered from separation anxiety?
 What methods did you use to help them feel better?